The Majesty of God

 Asenath did not think of that now.
 In the past few years, her mother had been changing, her affection seeming to be more genuine, if her instincts were correct.
 Time would tell.
 All she was interested in at the moment was seeing Joseph, and she felt like she could hardly breathe.
 She hoped that nobody noticed how her knees were trembling.

 Joseph was more handsome than she remembered, in spite of a few scars on his face and body, probably sustained from other prisoners.
 Before he had been gentlemanly.
-He was still that, but he now he seemed manly, as well.
+He was still that, but he seemed more manly, as well.
 His body had filled out more with hard toil and was tautly muscled.
-He was tanned, but his skin still contrasted sharply with the dark skin of her fellow Egyptians.
-Asenath missed seeing his shining, red curls, but his skull was well–shaped and attractive, nonetheless, in spite of being so white compared to the rest of him.
+He was pale; his skin contrasted sharply with the dark skin of her fellow Egyptians.
+Asenath missed seeing his shining, red curls, but his skull was well–shaped and attractive.

 Asenath was so proud of him for being able to interpret the dream; his answer rang true, and she could tell by the look on Pharaoh's face that he thought so, too.
 She became even prouder when Joseph took the initiative to suggest to Pharaoh that he should prepare for the famine by storing much grain during the years of plenty and immediately outlined a plan how to do it.

-Even if Pharaoh did not recall what Potiphera had told him about how clever, industrious, and productive this slave was, he was immensely impressed with Joseph's ability to interpret his dream, and the bold, but dignified and properly respectful way he offered advice afterwards.
+Even if Potiphera had not told Pharaoh about how clever, industrious, and productive this slave was, he was immensely impressed with Joseph's ability to interpret his dream, and the bold, but dignified and properly respectful way he offered advice afterwards.
 He was also impressed that Joseph could come up with a sensible plan so quickly.